 Optimize for Search on Twitter and Search Engines

-When users search keywords, Twitter pulls accounts containing those keywords in name and/or bio.
-Also, your Twitter profile shows in the first page of search results on search engines such as Google.
+When users search keywords, Twitter pulls accounts containing those keywords in the name and/or bio.
+Also, your Twitter profile shows on the first page of search results on search engines such as Google.
 For those reasons, you need to include keywords that describe you in your bio.
 To determine exactly what keywords to use, you need to think about what your fans are searching for.
-Such keywords may be genre related, tribe, musical style et cetera.
+Such keywords may be genre-related, tribe, musical style et cetera.
 Here is an example “LoFi Hip Hop music producer”.